lucatestone/SurfaceTriangulation/README.md

 # SurfaceTriangulation
-QGIS plugin that creates a surface triangulation from a raster file
+QGIS plugin useful for the triangulation of a surface from a dtm raster file

-I am developing this plugin for my thesis.
+I am developing this plugin for my Thesis.
 Further news will come (soon?)